sailfish009/openstructure/modules/mol/mm/doc/buildingblock.rst

   .. method:: RemoveInteractionsToPrev()

     Removes all interactions associated to an atom of a previous residues.
-    This gets indicated by an atom name prefixed by a *-*
+    This gets indicated in the :class:`BuildingBlock` by an atom name prefixed by a *-*

   .. method:: RemoveInteractionsToNext()

     Removes all interactions associated to an atom of a next residues.
-    This gets indicated by an atom name prefixed by a *+*
+    This gets indicated in the :class:`BuildingBlock` by an atom name prefixed by a *+*

   .. method:: AddBond(bond, [,replace_existing = False])